-Grants of Plan-Based Awards in 2017
+Grants of Plan-Based Awards in 2019

-On February 17, 2017, the MOCC awarded a non-qualified stock option to each executive officer, including the NEOs, under the Graco Inc. 2015 Stock Incentive Plan.
-The amounts shown in the column entitled "All Other Option Awards: Number of Securities Underlying Options" reflect the number of common shares covered by the stock option granted to each NEO.
+On February 15, 2019, the MOCC awarded a non-qualified stock option to each executive officer, including the NEOs, under the Graco Inc. 2015 Stock Incentive Plan.
+The amounts shown in the table below in the column entitled "All Other Option Awards: Number of Securities Underlying Options" reflect the number of common shares covered by the stock option granted to each NEO.
 Each option has a 10-year term and becomes exercisable in equal installments over four years, beginning with the first anniversary of the grant date.